NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 - contain special characters such as .@%\_();
 - use abbreviations and acronyms unless they're well known by recipients

-### Email 'from' address
+### From email address

-NHS Notify uses your email sender name to create your 'from' address.
+NHS Notify uses your email sender name to create your from email address.
 If you include spaces in your email sender name, they will be added as full-stops in your 'from' address, for example:

 {% include components/inset-text.html
     text='your.email.sender.name@notifications.service.gov.uk'